joralgra/CC_Project/Readme.md

 # About the project

-Project for an UPV Master Computers assigment.
+Project for an UPV Master on High performance computing assigment.

 # Project Structure